annieckat/yourcompanycoin/README.md

 # YourCorpCoin
 Slack app that introduces your company's local currency that can be exchanged between workspace members, handed out as a reward by teamleads and used to buy merchandise.

+## Basic idea
+Every user has 2 accounts: coins-for-share account and free-use-coins account.
+Also, every team has coins-for-share account.
+Each account is replenished monthly (unused coins can be saved).
+Users can transfer coins to each other as gifts or as a way of saying thank you.
+Coins can be transferred from any account but only free-use-coins account can be used to buy merch.
+Team coins can be distributed between team members by teamlead.
+When user receives coins from other user or team account they go to free-use-coins account, that way sharing is encouraged.
+The app can execute different commands depending on user's permission level.
+There is 3 types of commands and 3 permission levels: user permission, teamlead permission and admin permission.
+All users can share coins and buy merchendise, teamleads can share team coins, admins can update users, teams and merchendise data and make refunds.

 ## Tech description
 The app infrastructure consists of:
 * **MySQL database** - It should be created and filled before deployment of the app.
 It stores data about: